Troubleshooting issues with the installer file (Windows)

 - Type "MSIExec /unregister" at the prompt.
 Then type "MSIExec /regserver."
 This will re-register the Windows Installer service.

-- If you experience some errors when performing Windows Updates, then you may need to run the Windows troubleshooting utility.
-You can find more information in the 'Solution' section in this article.
+- If you experience any errors with Windows Updates, you may need to run the Windows troubleshooting utility.
+You can find more information in this article.

 - As a last resort, you may need to repair your installation of Windows.